Slit ventricle syndrome

 capillary absorption laziness, in which the capillary-venous system in the setting of chronic overdrainage is less able to absorb variations in ventricular fluid pressures

 overdrainage in children leading to acquired craniocerebral disproportion (container-content mismatch) due to early suture ossification, resulting in intracranial hypertension

 CT and MRI

 Small ventricles with a characteristic slit-like appearance.
-Only diagnosed if the patient is symptomatic.

 - 1. Jun, Byung Yoon, et al. "Slit Ventricle Syndrome."
 Journal of Korean Neurosurgical Society 16.4 (1987): 1241-1246.

 - 2. Hyde-Rowan MD, Rekate HL, Nulsen FE.
 Reexpansion of previously collapsed ventricles: the slit ventricle syndrome.
 J. Neurosurg.
 1982;56 (4): 536-9. doi:10.3171/jns.1982.56.4.0536 - Pubmed citation

 - 3. Neurosurgical Emergencies.
 Thieme.
 ISBN:158890394X.
 Read it at Google Books - Find it at Amazon

 - 4. Ros B, Iglesias S, Martín Á, Carrasco A, Ibáñez G, Arráez MA.
 Shunt overdrainage syndrome: review of the literature.
 (2018) Neurosurgical review.
 41 (4): 969-981. doi:10.1007/s10143-017-0849-5 - Pubmed